giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                               protocol
                                               (V 7.4.0.)
 ---------------------------------  ---------  -------------------------------------------------------  -------------------------------------------------------------------
-dontTakeEmptyAgentStringAsCrawler  boolean    mpty HTTP_USER_AGENT are uncool, most possibly crawlers
+dontTakeEmptyAgentStringAsCrawler  boolean    Empty HTTP_USER_AGENT are uncool, most possibly
-                                              to be excluded from the commenting system and session creation
+                                              crawlers to be excluded from the commenting system and session creation
                                               (V 7.4.0.)
 =================================  =========  =======================================================  ===================================================================